 Entering The Castle and Defy Gravity.
 These two books by Caroline Myss reflect on the mystical teachings of St. Teresa of Avila and her friend St. John of the Cross.
-Each book contains rigorous and fruitful practices for the person seriously seeking a life of the spirit.
+Each book contains rigorous and fruitful practices for those seriously seeking a life of the spirit.
 Again, while the Saints themselves were Catholic, their teachings are universal.

 Barbara Marx Hubbard’s Emergence teaches how to claim and be guided by the deepest resources of one’s highest self – what she calls one’s essence – without resorting to the language of God or spirituality.
-This is an excellent guide for those who are rationalist/scientific minded and yet seek to experience inner peace and a connection to something greater than their ego-based consciousness.
+This is an excellent guide for those who are rationalist/scientific and yet seek to experience peace and a connection to something greater than ego-based consciousness.

 Enduring Grace, Living Portraits of Seven Women Mystics, Carol Lee Flinders.
 In Medieval Europe, Catholicism was the only game in town.
 Inevitably, it attracted the spiritual geniuses of the time – many of them women with a profound connection to nature and spirit, a remarkable devotion to service, and a gift for teaching.
 Many also bring a touch of romantic excess to their relationships with the divine – regarding God as the ultimate boyfriend and lover.